griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 # ...
 ```

-Notice we're giving it the `image_generation_driver` we defined earlier as `image_engine`.
+Notice we're giving it the `image_generation_driver` we defined earlier as `image_driver`.
 We're also specifying an `output_dir` of `images`.
 This will ensure the image is generated in that directory.

 !!! tip
     With the `PromptImageGenerationTask`, if you want to save the file to disk you must specify _either_ the output file name (`output_file`) or the directory you want the images to appear in (`output_dir`).
 If you don't, the image generated will only exist in the `ImageArtifact`.